 KIDS Powecom KN95 white mask, ear loops – pack of 10 is $12.50 with free shipping

-CVUUS has a Safe Congregation Team: Alan Moore, Will Porter, Mike Greenwood, Poppy Rees, Laura Asermily, Rev. Barnaby, Ronnie Romano.
+Alan Moore, Will Porter, Mike Greenwood, Poppy Rees, Laura Asermily.
 It oversees our COVID policies and procedures.

 It created the Emergency Procedures posted throughout our buildings, assigned a Safety Volunteer to monitor our doors during worship, and more.
 When the COVID crisis escalated in March 2020, CVUUS consulted the expertise of Paul Seward (a doctor, in addition to Will Porter) and Richard Hopkins (experienced in epidemiology).
 It agreed to follow the protocols of Gov. Scott and CDC.
 The Board formed a COVID 19 Advisory Team in April 2020 specifically to focus on legal aspects and best practices during a state of constant change.
 We closed the buildings to public use, urged CVUUS teams to meet online, and established a CVUUS Zoom account (see above for how to arrange an online meeting).
 CVUUS is committed to keeping you safe and apprised of our policies.

-When the Safe Congregation Team met (online) on Jan 5, no one expected we’d end up with good news to share.
+When we met on Jan 5, no one expected we’d end up with good news to share.
 Two years into the pandemic, the Covid virus is spreading faster than ever in Vermont and even here in Addison County, which has long been a pacesetter in terms of safety.
 The team was well aware we haven’t felt it safe to meet in the Sanctuary since Christmas Eve, even with masks and limited attendance.
 Projections are that Covid will get worse here before it gets better.

 But then we started talking about what we have to be grateful for.
 Our much improved capacity for meeting online.
 High vaccination and booster rates in the congregation and the spread of such protections against the worst risks across all generations.
 Our vastly improved knowledge of how to cope with the virus, including effective masking.